27 hidden gardens in London

 Across the road from the better-known Highgate Wood, there is something more magical and quiet about Queen’s Wood – witness its hilly pathways through the oak, beech, mountain ash and cherry trees.
 It might be only a few hundred metres from Highgate tube station, but native bluebells, wood anemone and countless species of small animals and creepy crawlies make this a wonderful retreat.

 INSIDER TIP: If you fancy some gravestones with your garden visits, book on for a tour at the nearby Highgate Cemetery.

 The party queen of community gardens.
 Apart from thriving organic fruit and veg and stunning flower beds, there’s a host of activities, including wine tasting, a tea club, and talks on everything from medicinal herbs, to ice cream making.
 Annual keyholder membership is £10; free public access is on weekends from May to September, and Saturdays throughout the year.

-INSIDER TIP: The garden will open between 12pm and 4pm on June 9th 2018 for a summer fete, and at the same time on September 15th 2018 for an Autumn produce show.
+INSIDER TIP: The garden will open between 12pm and 4pm on June 8 2019 for a summer fete, and at the same time on September 14 2019 for an Autumn flower and produce show.

 Between the generous expanse of Hampstead Heath and the bustle of Royal Free Hospital is a small garden with noble ambitions.
 The World Peace Garden actually does fulfill it's name, it's a really peaceful woodland glade with three ponds and a wishing well.
 Residents and traders are responsible for rescuing what had been a wasteground area alongside Hampstead Railway Station for over a century, their words and hopes are immortalised in glass and ceramic tiles running across a wall.
 The garden is also a venue for tea parties, puppetry shows, jazz evenings and regular chess tournaments.